-A: Currently, a large amount of studies are being vigorously conducted in Japan and overseas with the aim of early commercialization of vaccines for the COVID-19.
+A Currently, a large amount of studies are being vigorously conducted in Japan and overseas with the aim of early commercialization of vaccines for the COVID-19.
 Development is progressing at a faster pace than usual, and some have already begun clinical trials.

-\bigcirc About the effectiveness of the COVID-19 vaccine
+About the effectiveness of the COVID-19 vaccine

-A: In general, vaccines are effective in preventing the onset and aggravation of infectious diseases.
-It is not yet known whether the vaccine for COVID-19 under development can actually prevent the onset or aggravation of COVID-19.
+A In general, vaccines are effective in preventing the onset and aggravation of infectious diseases.
+Vaccines for COVID-19 are still under development, and more information such as efficacy and safety are not yet available from the ongoing clinical trials until further notice.